Salary Arbitration Eligibles | WTOP News

 PITTSBURGH (2) — Bryan Reynolds, of; Chris Stratton, rhp.

-ST. LOUIS (7) — Harrison Bader, of; Jack Flaherty, rhp; Jose Alvarado, rhp; Jordan Hicks, rhp; Dakota Hudson, rhp; Tyler O’Neill, of; Alex Reyes, rhp.
+ST. LOUIS (7) — Harrison Bader, of; Jack Flaherty, rhp; Giovany Gallegos, rhp; Jordan Hicks, rhp; Dakota Hudson, rhp; Tyler O’Neill, of; Alex Reyes, rhp.

 SAN DIEGO (6) — Jorge Alfaro, c; Victor Caratini, c; Dinelson Lamet, rhp; Joe Musgrove, rhp; Chris Paddack, rhp; ; Luke Voit, of-dh.